Rouzihiro/osyx/docs/starting.md

 ```

 > [!IMPORTANT]
-> Generated files are written by scripts.
-Edit the source that generates them (if public).
+> Generated files are written by [scripts](./ui/flavors.md).
+Edit the source that generates them.

 ## What to copy first